etzm/iscc-sum/docs/cli-spec-py.md

     as a single unit, producing one combined checksum for the entire directory tree
 12. Tree mode checksums can be verified; the tool will automatically detect the trailing slash and process the directory accordingly
+13. Checksum files MUST be UTF-8 encoded without BOM for cross-platform compatibility
+14. When using `-o/--output`, the tool MUST write UTF-8 with LF line endings on all platforms
+15. When reading checksum files with `--check`, the tool expects UTF-8 encoding